 The Environment Court Unit falls within the Operations Service Delivery Group of the Ministry of Justice.
-The Manager Justice Services for the Environment Court, Employment Court and the Coronial Services Unit holds the position of Registrar of the Environment Court and has reporting and budgetary responsibilities to the Regional Manager Northern, within the Operations and Service Delivery Group.
+The Manager Justice Services for the Environment Court holds the position of Registrar of the Environment Court and has reporting and budgetary responsibilities to the Regional Manager Northern, within the Operations and Service Delivery Group.